natario1/Firestore/README.md

 # Built-in Data Binding support

-The `DataDocument` and `DataMap` classes extend the `BaseObservable` class from the official data binding lib.
+The `FirestoreDocument` and `FirestoreMap` classes extend the `BaseObservable` class from the official data binding lib.
 Thanks to the compiler, all declared fields will automatically call `notifyPropertyChanged()` for you, which hugely reduce the work needed to implement databinding and two-way databinding.